San Francisco Pedestrian Accident Lawyers

 Start Documenting Your Injuries

-• Your medical prognosis
+• Your medical prognosis.

-• Physical limitations like the inability to walk, headaches, sleep issues, bleeding, dizziness, or other symptoms related to your accident injury
+• Physical limitations like the inability to walk, headaches, sleep issues, bleeding, dizziness, or other symptoms related to your accident injury.

-• Your mobility levels
+• Your mobility levels.

-• Your pain levels
+• Your pain levels.

-• Issues with performing your job duties
+• Issues with performing your job duties.

-Keep a Journal
+Keep A Journal

-Keeping a personal injury journal can be helpful as you recall the facts of your case.
-You will be asked to tell your story often, so having it written down while it is fresh in your mind is crucial.
 Write down how your injuries and losses have affected your daily life.
 Describe your doctor’s visits and how you understand your doctor’s orders.
 Take note of your emotional state and how the accident has affected your mental health.
 This data can be helpful to you and to your San Francisco personal injury attorney as your case proceeds.

-Talk to a Lawyer
+Talk To A Lawyer

 There are many things that you should never do after a traffic accident.
 These actions can lead to a negatively impacted case.
 Never do the following:

-Do Not Destroy or Discard Evidence
+Do Not Destroy Or Discard Evidence

-Many items that may seem like they are insignificant end up being important to your case.
+Many items that may seem insignificant end up being important to your case.
 For example, do not discard any damaged personal property, like ripped clothes, eyeglasses, etc. Also, do not clean your damaged personal property.
 Keep everything in the same state it was in after the accident to avoid losing critical evidence.

 Motor Vehicle Accident